EshaanAgg/web/src/content/blog/go.md

 ---
 title: "Languages I Used to Know: Go"
 description: A quick guide to Go syntax, features and conventions for the forgetful minds like me.
-pubDate: 2023-08-15
+pubDate: 2023-08-09
 draft: false
 hero: "./images/go.png"
 heroAlt: "Go Gopher with the heading 'Languages I Used to Know, Featuring Go Lang'"
 ---

 I am not an honest person.
 I like to list a whole catalog of languages under my belt, and call myself procifient in every one of them.
-But the reality is, I am like a kid in a candy store, hopping from the lastest framework or language to the the next one.
+But the reality is, I am like a kid in a candy store, hopping from the lastest framework and language to the the next one.
 While this is very fun to do, the sad consequence of the same is, I often find myself forgetting and getting confused in frameworks I earlier worked with.

 `Go` is no different.
 It was a language that I first picked up as a freshman, and after toying with it for a fornight, I just never looked back it.
 Now indeed, it is just [a language that I used to know](https://www.youtube.com/watch?v=8UVNT4wvIGY).
-This is a guide of dummies like me, who know a language, but need quick notes on syntax, to get back cracking at the same.
+This is a guide of dummies like me, who know a language, but need quick notes on syntax, so that they back to using the same.

-Full disclosure: This is `NOT` intended for beginners, and won't be explanatory in nature for the most part.
+**Full disclosure:** This is `NOT` intended for complete beginners who have no exposure to `Go`, and won't be explanatory in nature for the most part.
 It's not even going to be an article, but just code snippets and bullets listing things I feel are important!
 But I will try to have the right balance of conscise and detailed, covering all the essentials, and hopefully more!
+It's meant to serve as a guide and cheatsheet to all the paradigms that Go relies on, so that you can quicky dive head first into writing some Go with best practices by the community.

-Tweet at me to let me know what you find about it!
+Tweet at me to let me know what you think about it!
 Let's get started.

 ---